UgurcanOruc/firstAngularApp/README.md

+## Developer Notes

-First if you have nodeJS installed on your computer.
+-> First if you have nodeJS installed on your computer.
 Delete it and download latest version.

-Then type cmd, run as administrator and type;
+-> Then type cmd, run as administrator and type;
     - npm install -g @angular/cli@latest

-After that if you have a file already, you can type:
+-> After that if you have a file already, you can type:
     - cd {FOLDERPATH}

-If you dont:
+-> If you dont:
     - ng new {FOLDERPATH}
     - cd {FOLDERPATH}

-Then type your new project name:
+-> Then type your new project name:
     - ng new {projectName} --no-strict
     - Then type n for No
     - Then double click enter to load CSS

-Type cd {projectName}
+-> Type cd {projectName}

-Then type ng serve
+-> Then type ng serve
 ** This above two commands helps you open project in browser.
     ** Note, in order to do that, use cmd window in VS Code.

-npm install --save bootstrap@{version} is the bootstrap installer
+-> npm install --save bootstrap@{version} is the bootstrap installer